After reading this post, you are likely never to encounter any issue if you want to pay for Facebook ads in Nigeria with

-Despite it’s usefulness, it didn’t go well with many as there were series of non-budgeted spendings due to unmeasured ad spend rates.
-Some often end up being indebted to the social media because their cards were rejected.
+Despite its usefulness, running ads proved rather difficult for many as there were series of non-budgeted spending due to unmeasured ad spend rates.
+Some Nigerians often end up being indebted to the social media platform because their cards were rejected.

-This post was created to help nbusiness owners who want to run ad but finding it difficult to create and manage a Nigerian Facebook Ad account that accept naira payments.
+This post was created to help business owners who want to run ads but need a Facebook Ad account that accept naira payments.

-If you are still running your Facebook Ad account and paying in dollar, you might want to reconsider and switch over to a Nigerian account, because it is much better to be charged in Naira.
-At least you will be able to track your spend rate properly.
+If you are still running your Facebook Ad account and paying in dollar, you might want to reconsider and switch over to a Nigerian account.
+It is better to be charged in Naira, at least you will be able to track your spend rate properly.

 Disadvantages of Using A Dollar Dominated Facebook Ad Account

 - Most Naira debit cards are restricted by their issuers.

-- The Dollar to Naira rate is quite high and this can incur unnecessary spendings
+- The Dollar to Naira rate is quite high and this can incur unnecessary expenses

 - Inability to properly calculate Ad spendings due to the fluctuating dollar to naira rate.

 - Running adverts and discovering you can not pay with your debit card, thus, you find yourself in some crazy debt.

 Having highlighted the above drawbacks of using a Dollar Facebook advertising Account, I will go further to guide you on how to create and pay for campaigns in Nigeria.

 How To Create A Facebook Ad Account In Nigeria and Pay in Naira

 You can watch the video tutorial above if you rather not stress yourself with the instructions below.

 ad account previously: you will need to create a new fb account or use a friend’s account in order to create a new ad account.

-Creating And Paying For Facebook AD With Naira In Easy Steps
+Creating And Paying For Facebook Ads With Naira In Easy Steps

 - Log on to facebook.com and from your home page click on the drop down menu that displays your pages and other information in your account.